mirzamamun547/hell/README.md

 ---

-## least square regression method for Polynomial Regression – Formula
+## least square regression method for Polynomial equations – Formula
 For a polynomial of degree n, the **normal equations** are:

 Σy = n*a0 + a1*Σx + a2*Σx^2 + ... + an*Σx^n